 High impact science needs continuous evolution of data, tools, expertise and environments to prosper.
 Lagtun is the body that appoints time to govern the scientific developments of HUNT Cloud with the aim to ensure continuous change under a trustworthy and reliable structure.

-Utilizing cooperative problem solving and joint strategic thinking among representatives from our data controllers, services centers and data spaces on the blue subscription layer, Lagtun meet each Ting week to give recommendations on our scientific development.
+The approach is cooperative problem solving and joint strategic thinking among representatives from data controllers, services centers and data spaces on the blue subscription layer three times per year.

 The following Lagtun membership tickets are issued to contracting parties from public and non-profit organizations: